Colourless Bumps on Toddler Skin: A Clear Guide for Parents

 Never apply over-the-counter medicated creams without consulting a pediatrician.

-While having small bumps on toddler skin is perfectly fine, you should book an appointment with your pediatrician or a dermatologist if:
+While having little bumps on skin is perfectly fine, you should book an appointment with your pediatrician or a dermatologist if:

 1. If the bumps are spreading across the body rapidly.